-A paralegal based in northeastern Mali, Alhousseiny Moussa discusses two key aspects of youth participation in his country.
+A paralegal based in northeastern Mali, Alhousseiny Moussa discussed two key aspects of youth participation in his country.
 As youth constitute the majority of Mali’s population, youth inclusion is a matter of representation.
 Further, empowering youth promotes civic engagement and combats the disenfranchisement that contributes to radicalization.

 “Civil society and the Malian government have focused on the need for young people to have a seat at the table for the discussions and decision-making that seek to resolve inter-community conflicts and promote sustainable peace.
-As such, youth organizations have proliferated in Mali and many of those are becoming increasingly relevant in the peace process,” Alhousseiny says.
+As such, youth organizations have proliferated in Mali and many of those are becoming increasingly relevant in the peace process,” Alhousseiny said.

-He stresses the importance of programs that directly target the talents and dynamism of youth, such as USAID’s Mali Justice Project (MJP), which provides Alhousseiny and other young professionals with skills in applying Malian law and protecting community interests.
+He stressed the importance of programs that directly target the talents and dynamism of youth, such as USAID’s Mali Justice Project (MJP), which provides Alhousseiny and other young professionals with skills in applying Malian law and protecting community interests.

 “We acquired practical knowledge in various aspects of Malian laws, drafting legal and administrative documents, legal awareness techniques, strategic litigation, advocacy, and conflict mediation.
-These capacity building initiatives empowered us to use the law to defend our legal interests and those of our communities, prevent and resolve individual and community-level conflicts, and more generally, reduce the sense of marginalization that we youth often feel,” he says.
+These capacity building initiatives empowered us to use the law to defend our legal interests and those of our communities, prevent and resolve individual and community-level conflicts, and more generally, reduce the sense of marginalization that we youth often feel,” he said.

 Despite sweeping differences in country and regional contexts, what came across loud and clear from each of these young leaders was their enthusiasm, inventiveness, and dedication towards creating real, lasting change.
 They emphasized the need for programs to move beyond token representation of young people and truly involve youth in meaningful ways.
 Authentic engagement of youth as partners in any effort empowers new voices to enable more inclusive and resilient conflict prevention, peacebuilding, and good governance processes and lasting change.